Resources

 How to - Hold Your Own Memorial

-If you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.
+If you have been bereaved and you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.

-Funeral Etiquette in Different Faiths
+Funeral Etiquette - in Different Faiths

-If you are attending the funeral of a someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.
+If you are attending the funeral of someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.

-WEBSITES: Organisations - faith-based and secular -that can help and advise about loved ones' funerals and help you find a celebrant
+WEBSITE: Organisations, both faith-based and secular, that can help and advise about loved ones' funerals and help you find a celebrant.

 Funerals: A Guide by James Bentley, Andrew Best & Jackie Hunt

-BOOK: An anthology of prayers, readings, hymns and music, drawn from a wide range of faiths and traditions
+FACTUAL: An anthology of prayers, readings, hymns and music, drawn from a wide range of faiths and traditions.

 Somerset County Council, Advice on Attitudes to Death and Grieving in Different Faith and Belief Communities

-WEBSITE: Web pages with general advice about how to respect different community approaches to death and bereavement.
+FACTUAL: A guide with general advice about how to respect different community approaches to death and bereavement.

-BOOK: A book that helps move one through grief according to Judaism’s beliefs and customs in layman’s terms.
+BIOGRAPHY/AUTOBIOGRAPHY: A book that helps move one through grief according to Judaism’s beliefs and customs in layman’s terms.

 Man’s Search for Meaning by Viktor E. Frankl

-BOOK: A book to help us understand the meaning of the holocaust.
+NOVEL/STORY: A book to help us understand the meaning of the holocaust.
 A young adult's version also available.